By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 IOW Island Line – Stop at Ryde St. John Street.
 Note the beautiful old station architecture.

-We have almost reached our destination: Another 3 minutes of the trip and directly to Lake the view from the left window is worthwhile: Now the cliffs and the sea can be seen before we cross the main road and reach our destination “Shanklin” (approx. 20,000 inhabitants) on a green strip.
-This popular seaside resort on the English Channel with its long sandy beaches has an adorable old town (“Shanklin Old Village”) and as a natural attraction the “Shanklin Chine”, a kind of gorge through the chalk cliffs towards the sea.
-Here our journey ends, abruptly bounded by a bruise directly at the abutment of a former bridge.
-The single-track station even has a half-day ticket office (despite ticket sales on the train) and before that taxis wait for the arriving passengers.
+We have almost reached our destination: Another 3 minutes of the trip and directly after Lake, the view from the left-hand window is worthwhile.
+The cliffs and the sea can now be seen before we cross the main road and reach our destination “Shanklin” (approx. 20,000 inhabitants) on a green strip of land.
+This popular seaside resort on the English Channel with its long sandy beaches has an adorable old town “Shanklin Old Village” and as a natural attraction the “Shanklin Chine”, a type of gorge through the chalk cliffs towards the sea.
+Here our journey ended abruptly by a buffer stop directly at the abutment of a former bridge.
+The single-track station even has a ticket office with restricted opening times despite ticket sales on the train and in front of the station taxis wait for the arriving passengers.

-Before we leave the platform and make our way through the beautiful old recording building on the approximately ten-minute way into the inner and old town or to the beach, we take a look into the driver’s cab of our subway.
-It is clearly the technology of 1938: a cam switch operated with the right hand and the compressed air brake operated with the left hand.
-The operation is done more in standing than in sitting, with a kind of padded standing aid for the driver installed.
-A last look back at the train and the hope remains to be able to continue on this lovable route into the summer resort.
+Before we leave the platform and make our way through the beautiful old ticket hall on the approximately ten-minute walk into the town or to the beach, we take a look into the driver’s cab of our train.
+It is clearly 1938 technology: a cam switch operated with the right hand and the compressed air brake operated with the left hand.
+The operation is done more in a standing rather than in a sitting position, with a type of padded standing aid installed for the driver.
+A last look back at the train and the hope remains that we will be able to travel on this lovable route to the summer resort again.

-IOW Island Line - Control panel for the doors - freely accessible on the non-cab side of the car.
+IOW Island Line - Control panel for the doors - freely accessible on the non-cab side of the carriage.

-IOW Island Line – Control panel for the doors – freely accessible on the non-cab side of the car.
+IOW Island Line – Control panel for the doors – freely accessible on the non-cab side of the carriage.

 IOW Island Line - Please mind your head when boarding!